echemdb/svgdigitizer/README.md

 ## API

-You can also use the `svgdigitizer` package directly from Python.
+You can also use the `svgdigitizer` package directly from Python, to access properties of the SVG or additional properties associated with the figure.

-The examples are based on the documentation files provided with `svgdigitizer` in the folder `doc/files/others`.

 ```python
 >>> from svgdigitizer.svg import SVG